aolsen2001/etch-a-sketch-od/README.md

 # etch-a-sketch-od
+A simple Etch-A-Sketch program created with HTML, CSS and JavaScript.

-Etch-A-Sketch project from the Odin Project Foundations course
+Inspired by the Odin Project